 One hundred years ago, Joe Knowles stripped down to his jockstrap, said goodbye to civilization, and marched off into the woods to prove his survival skills.
 He was the reality star of his day.
-For eight weeks, rapt readers followed his adventures in the Boston Post, for whom he was filing stories on birch bark.
-When he finally staggered out of the wild, looking like a holdover from the Stone Age, he returned home to a hero’s welcome.
+For eight weeks, rapt readers followed his adventures in the Boston Post.
+He returned home to a hero’s welcome.
 That’s when things got interesting.

 The expedition began on a drizzly August morning, in a sort of no-man’s land outside tiny Eustis, Maine.
 The spot was some 30 miles removed from the nearest rail line, just north of Rangeley Lake, and east of the Quebec border.
 Knowles showed up at his starting point, the head of the Spencer Trail, wearing a brown suit and a necktie.
 A gaggle of reporters and hunting guides circled him.